• Skip to primary navigation

 Ingredients

-• Eggs - These bind the filling together.
+• Large eggs - These bind the filling together.
 The pie won't work without them.

 • Light corn syrup - I use light corn syrup, and I have never used dark corn syrup.
 I know you can buy both, and I honestly don't know what the difference is, so I can't really help you decide which is better for your pie.
 If you want the same delicious pie that I make, use light.